1994 Houston Astros season: May

-While hurling an 8–0 shutout of the Atlanta Braves on May 24, starting pitcher Doug Drabek turned in an all-round game, including going the distance on the mound.
+While hurling an 8–0 shutout of the Atlanta Braves on May 24, starting pitcher Doug Drabek turned in an all-round game while going the distance on the mound.
 At the plate, Drabek matched the three hits surrendered by getting three of his own while collecting two runs batted in (RBI).
+Every Astro attained a hit as the team piled on 16 while coaxing another 5 bases on balls, while Mouton supplied a game-high four hits, the first four-hit game of his major league career.